Arrest of cargo does not include ship

 In India, the legal basis for these actions is provided by:

 These laws outline the procedural aspects for both ship and cargo arrest, ensuring a structured approach to resolving maritime disputes.
+Additionally, the Code of Civil Procedure, 1908, applies to the extent not inconsistent with the Admiralty Act.

 Real-World Example

 Consider a scenario where a shipment of electronics arrives on a container ship.
 Upon inspection, it is discovered that the cargo consists of counterfeit goods violating intellectual property rights.
 The rightful owner of the brand can seek a court order to arrest the counterfeit goods specifically.
 This action ensures that the disputed goods are secured without hindering the ship's ability to discharge legitimate cargo and continue its voyage.
+The Sheriff will coordinate with customs authorities to verify the counterfeit nature, and then the goods may be destroyed or forfeited after adjudication.
+The ship owner is not liable for the counterfeit unless it knew or ought to have known.

 Additional Complexities